makersacademy/airport_challenge/README.md

 ## Getting started

-In the location of your choice, in Terminal:
+Assuming you have 'git' installed, in the location of your choice, in Terminal:

-`git clone git@github.com:alittlecross/airport_challenge.git`
+`git clone git@github.com:alittlecross/airport-challenge.git`

+`cd` into the `airport-challenge` folder.

-In that same location, in Terminal:
+Assuming you have `Ruby` and `Bundler` installed, in that same location, in Terminal:

 `bundle`